How to Blanch Hazelnuts for Easy Peeling

 Hazelnuts have a rich, buttery flavor that complements both sweet and savory dishes, but those hazelnut skins can be bitter.

-Baking soda, or sodium bicarbonate, is key here.
-The alkalinity of baking soda helps break down pectin in the blanched hazelnut skins, making them super easy to remove.
+Baking soda, aka sodium bicarbonate, is key.
+Baking soda’s alkalinity breaks down pectin in the blanched hazelnut skins, making them super easy to remove.

 Please see the recipe card below for complete information on ingredients and quantities.